-The Syslog facility to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a Syslog daemon.
+File Configuration fields: nSyslogFacility Description: The Syslog facility to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.

-The Syslog priority to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a Syslog daemon.
+File Configuration fields: nSyslogPriority Description: The Syslog priority to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.

-The Resource ID to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a Syslog daemon.
+File Configuration fields: szResource Description: The Resource ID to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.

-The Syslog tag value to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a Syslog daemon.
+File Configuration fields: szSyslogTagValue Description: The Syslog tag value to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.

+File szRuleSetName

+Configuration

+fields:

-Name of the rule set to be used for this service.
+Description: Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.